Skincare Tips for Men

 Keeping It Clean

-The basis of good-looking skin is cleanliness, so using the right skincare products on your face is essential.
+Good-looking skin is clean, so using the right skincare products on your face is essential.
 There are plenty of liquid cleansers available in drugstores, although traditionally, men prefer bar soaps to liquids.
-Bar soap is better for normal or oily skin, but if you’re prone to dryness, you may be better using a liquid cleanser.
+Bar soap is better for normal or oily skin, but it might be better to use a liquid cleanser if you’re prone to dryness.
 Don’t be shy.
 Come and see your esthetician for advice if you don’t know what suits your skin type.
-In general, if you notice that your skin feels tight after washing it, it’s probably dry, and you would benefit from a liquid cleanser.
+If you notice that your skin feels tight after washing it, it’s probably dry, and you would benefit from a liquid cleanser.

 Moisturizing Is Essential for Men Too